Our 2024 tours are fully booked. Dates for 2025 are listed below.

 Journey north to Inverness in the beautiful Highlands.

-Enjoy all of this, and take a journey back through time to explore your own Past Lives too (optional).
+Enjoy all of this, and take a journey back through time to explore your own Past Lives too (included and optional).

 What makes our Outlander Tours of Scotland so unique?

 - Two driver-guides, not just one (husband and wife team).

 - A very personal tour with a maximum of six guests.